ekatovich/ekatovich.github.io/_pages/about.md

 Welcome!
 I am an Assistant Professor at the [University of Connecticut](https://are.uconn.edu/).
 <br/>

-My research focuses on environmental and resource economics, development economics, and political economy, often in the context of the oil and gas industry, mining, and tropical agriculture.
-I use econometric and geospatial tools to study natural resource governance and the effects of resource booms and energy transitions on governments, firms, workers, and the environment.  <br/>
+My research focuses on environmental and resource economics, development economics, and political economy.
+I use econometric and geospatial tools to study natural resource governance and the effects of energy transitions on governments, firms, workers, and the environment, often in the context of oil and gas, mining, and tropical agriculture.  <br/>

 Previously, I was a Postdoctoral Scholar at the [University of Geneva](https://www.unige.ch/gsem/en/research/institutes/iee/) and a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/), in Brazil.
 I earned my PhD from the [University of Wisconsin-Madison](https://aae.wisc.edu/).  <br/>